zulip/zulip/templates/zerver/help/desktop-app-install-guide.md

 Start by finding the latest version marked "Pre-release" on the [release list page][release-list].
 There may or may not be a "Pre-release" later than the latest release.
-If there is, download the approriate Zulip installer or app from there, and follow the instructions for your operating system above.
+If there is, download the appropriate Zulip installer or app from there, and follow the instructions for your operating system above.